LeSSStudy/draft/rules/index.jp.2018.md

 - A Scrum Master is a dedicated full-time role.
 - One Scrum Master can serve 1-3 teams.
 - In LeSS, managers are optional, but if managers do exist their role is likely to change.
 Their focus shifts from managing the day-to-day product work to improving the value-delivering capability of the product development system.
-- Managers’ role is to improve the product development system by practicing Go See, encouraging Stop & Fix, and “experiments over conformance.”
+- Managers’ role is to improve the product development system by practicing Go See, encouraging Stop & Fix, and “experiments over conformance”.
 - For the product group, establish the complete LeSS structure “at the start”; this is vital for a LeSS adoption.
 - For the larger organization beyond the product group, adopt LeSS evolutionarily using Go and See to create an organization where experimentation and improvement is the norm.
 --->